Last updated: June 19, 2026

 If you are denied, delayed, or stuck

 If one door does not work, ask for the next door.
-Use local resources to make a backup list while you wait for official programs.
+Use ASMOM’s West Virginia community guide to make a backup list while you wait for official programs.

 - Protective order problem: ask Legal Aid or an advocate about appeal, extension, modification, or enforcement options.

-- SNAP or Medicaid is delayed: call the worker or Client Services, keep notes, and ask about expedited review if food is urgent.
+- SNAP or Medicaid is delayed: call the worker or Client Services, keep notes, and ask about faster review if food is urgent.

-- LIEAP is closed: ask 211, Community Action, your utility, or a local church or charity about current crisis funds.
+- LIEAP is closed: ask WV 211, Community Action, your utility, or a local charity about current crisis funds.

-- Housing provider refuses VAWA help: ask for the policy in writing and contact Legal Aid or HUD FHEO.
+- Housing provider refuses VAWA help: ask for the policy in writing and contact Legal Aid or HUD Fair Housing.

 Phone scripts